Eric-Carlton/PokemonGoReader/Readme.md

 Hashing
 -------
-In order to use this application, users [purchase a hashing key](https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer).
+In order to use this application, users **must** [purchase a hashing key](https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer).
 The cheapest option (150 RPM) should be more than sufficient.
 Once you've got your key, simply create a file in server/config called `private.json`.
 Contents of the file should be formatted as follows:

 ```
 {